-Many start their succulent journey by looking for a succulent plant to put on their desk in a low-light office or as a simple way to add some life to the home office.
+Many start their growing succulents journey by looking for a plant to put on their desk in an office with bright indirect light or as a simple way to add some life to the home office.

-Over time as they acquire more plants, they line the facing window full of bright light with a unique succulent assortment.
+Over time as they acquire more specimens, they line the facing window full of bright light with a unique succulent assortment.

 Succulents and cacti are structurally adapted to withstand extreme drought and atmospheric dryness.